 Is it Easy to Find a Job in Denver?

-Denver’s unemployment rate sits at just 2.9%, which is roughly the same as its rate prior to the COVID-19 pandemic.
+The unemployment rate sits at just 2.9%, lower than the current national average and roughly the same as its rate prior to the COVID-19 pandemic.

 Customer service representative turns out to be the most common job in Denver, according to Zippia.
 The average customer service representative in Denver earns $45,000 per year.
 Zippia found that cashiers were next most common, followed by interns, administrative assistants, and sales associates.